amzyrahc/Pastesink/README.md

 ## What is Pastesink?
-Pastesink is an open-source text storing website made by me.
+Pastesink is an open-source text storing website made using Flask.

 ## How does it store pastes?
 Currently it stores it into *pastes.json* with encryption to protect people's privacy.